-Learn how Incarceration Intelligence can help your agency prevent improper payments, fight fraudulent claims and save taxpayer dollars.
+Our solution can help your agency prevent improper payments, fight fraudulent claims, and save taxpayer dollars.

 Through Incarceration Intelligence, agencies are able to place “watches” on their beneficiary or claimant lists.
 Watches enable agencies to continually monitor benefit recipients and send an alert if a recipient has been booked into jail.
 Appriss’ Incarceration Intelligence solution gives agencies access to accurate and timely data through a single information source.
 Automatically monitor specific populations, such as Medicaid beneficiaries, unemployment insurance claimants, hard-to-locate non-custodial parents, SNAP/TANF beneficiaries, state licensees, and probationers/parolees.

 Implementations can be customized and configured for your state’s benefit eligibility criteria.
 Incarceration Intelligence works by matching Appriss’ incarceration data against your benefit recipient data to let you know if one of your recipients has been, or is currently, incarcerated.
 From there, your agency can review whether the individual-in-question qualifies for payment.

 Appriss’ incarceration database allows for alerts on the following:

 Serving a certain length of stay (e.g., 6 months)

 Suspend or terminate premium payments to MCOs when a beneficiary is incarcerated for a certain length of time.